phillord/assess/README.md

 Status
 ------

-It is now a 0.2 release; for those parts that already exist I do not expected to change the interface, but it could happen.
+It is now an early release; for those parts that already exist I do not expected to change the interface, but it could happen.
 It is ready for careful use, therefore.